Searching for

 12. Copyright

 The winning application will become part of the SOM Foundation’s archive.
-The SOM Foundation reserves the right to use the winning application—and the recipient’s monthly progress reports and final report—or any portion of them in press releases, presentations, exhibits, history books, and similar publications, as well as for public access for student and educational purposes in all media, including online.
+The SOM Foundation reserves the right to use the winning application—and the recipient’s monthly progress reports and final report—or any portion of them in press releases, presentations, exhibits, history books, and similar publications, as well as for public access and educational purposes in all media, including online.
 Authors will retain the copyright of their work.

-13. Application
+13. Questions

-©2022 SOM Foundation
+©2025 SOM Foundation

 Terms of Use